A Not-for-Profit Culinary College

 That’s a phrase you hear a lot in higher education, but what exactly does it mean, and why is it important to students?

-enables us to focus on the quality of education rather than on satisfying the investment expectations of shareholders.
+- This not-for-profit status enables the CIA to focus on the quality of education rather than on satisfying the investment expectations of shareholders.